rpedrodasilva10/codenation/README.md

 # ENG-US

 ## Code:Nation
-[Code:Nation](https://www.codenation.com.br/) is a platform where people intersted in programming can practice and acquire knowledge through challenges, this platform offers challenges in many programming languages.
+[Code:Nation](https://www.codenation.com.br/) is a platform where people interested in programming can practice and acquire knowledge through challenges, this platform offers challenges in many programming languages.

 # Objective